exercism/v3/languages/csharp/exercises/concept/regular-expressions/.docs/instructions.md

 A new team has joined the organization and you find their log files are using a strange separator for "fields".
 Instead of something sensible like a colon ":" they use a string such as "<--->" or "<=>" (because it's prettier) in fact any string that has a first character of "<" and a last character of ">" and any combination of the following "^\*=-" in between.

-Implement `LogParser.SplitLogLIne()` that takes a line and returns an array of strings each of which contains a field.
+Implement the `LogParser.SplitLogLIne()` method that takes a line and returns an array of strings each of which contains a field.

 ```csharp
 var lp = new LogParser();